davorg/dmp/chapters/chapter10.md

 therefore, well-formed.
 It cannot, however, be described as valid.
 A valid document is one that follows the rules laid down in a DTD.
-This means that it must have all of the correct elements in the right order and any nesting of elements must also be in combina- tions sanctioned by the DTD.
+This means that it must have all of the correct elements in the right order and any nesting of elements must also be in combinations sanctioned by the DTD.
 If we wrote a weather DTD and wrote our weather document to conform with that DTD then we could call it valid.
 Currently, we don’t have such a DTD so there is no way that